 Earlier, the government was charging a local luxury tax on hotels and VAT on the food served.
 And the union government was taking all the revenue generated through these taxes.

 But after the introduction of GST, states are generating their revenues through SGST (State Goods and Service tax).
 And it varies as per the number of tourist places, hotels & restaurants for the tourists, a state has.

 The state with the maximum number of outbound journeys will earn the highest revenue.
 It means the state having the most of outbound flights; train journey etc. will have generous revenues.

-How Much Savings in The Food and Beverages Operations?
+Savings in the Food and Beverages Operations

 One of the biggest beneficiaries of GST in the hospitability sector is the companies specializing in food and beverages operations.